 10×3 Bench Press Workout Routine

 To do the 10×3 bench workout, start with a weight that you can easily get for 6-7 reps because you want to give yourself room for growth over a couple of months.

 - Keep rest times to around a minute and a half.

-The beautiful part of this program to increase your bench press is that your body actually adapts and the weights become easier to move towards the later sets.
+The beautiful part of this program to increase your bench press is that your body can adapt, and the weights become easier to lift towards the later sets.

-I suggest add 5 total pounds to the bar each workout, and work up slowly.
+I suggest you add 5 total pounds to the bar each workout and work up slowly.